 6. X2: Berry reprised her role as X-Men member Storm in this 2003 sci-fi adventure sequel to the wildly popular 2000 film X-Men.
 Here, Storm and the other X-Men band together against military forces trying to wipe them out and one man in particular, who has a personal connection to Wolverine.
 Berry showed a more intimate side to her character as she fought beside her fellow mutants against a very real threat.

 4. X-Men: Berry debuted as Storm, a mutant with the ability to control the weather with her mind in this wildly successful 2000 sci-fi adventure.
-Based on the Marvel Comics characters of the same name, moviegoers were introduced to the mutants who would become the X-Men, including Wolverine, Professor Xavier, Rogue, Cyclops and Jean Grey.
-Berry portrayed the real-life incarnation of the beloved comic book character to a T as she manipulated the weather amidst dazzling special effects, and moviegoers saw the beginning of a movie franchise phenomena.
+Based on the Marvel Comics characters of the same name, moviegoers were introduced to the mutants who would become the X-Men including Wolverine, Professor Xavier, Rogue, Cyclops and Jean Grey.
+Berry portrayed the real-life incarnation of the beloved comic book character to a tea as she manipulated the weather amidst dazzling special effects and moviegoers saw the beginning of a movie franchise phenomena.

 2. The Rich Man’s Wife: This 1996 thriller had Berry playing Josie Potenza, the wife of a rich Hollywood producer, who was later the prime suspect in his murder, which was really committed by a stranger she met over drinks.
 One of Berry’s earlier movies, she infused Josie with a resolve to reveal her husband’s true killer and portray a complex character at the same time.
 Here, Berry showed moviegoers that she could handle a physically demanding thriller with loads of twists and turns.

 1. Boomerang: Another one of Berry’s earlier movies, this 1992 romantic comedy had her co-starring with funnyman Eddie Murphy.
 Murphy plays an ad exec named Marcus, who is also a notorious womanizer.
-He falls for Robin Givens’s character, Jacqueline, who turns out to be more of a player than him, but, in the end, Marcus subsequently falls for Berry’s character, the sweet Angela.
+He for Robin Givens’ character, Jacqueline, who turns out to be more of a player than him but in the end Marcus subsequently falls for Berry’s character, the sweet Angela.
 Berry imparted Angela with an infectious sweetness that introduced moviegoers to Berry’s softhearted acting tone.
 Though it was a co-starring role early in her career, I think it solidified her as an actress to watch.